Debbiepimpo/furlong-helpdesk/README.md

   - Menu from navbar splited in 4 icons which link to the different parts of the site and a little explanation of what is each for.

-* **Profesional Services page.**
+* **Professional Services page.**

   - Here you can find the different packages of hours individually priced by Furlong and with the status of the package (available or Current unavailable).
 User can only buy the Available packages.

-* **Hours page.**
+* **Calendar page.**

-  - Here you can find the training slots (hours) displayed into a calendar wher you can see the status of the slot required (Pending, accepted and rejected).
+  - Here you can find the bookings (hours requested) displayed into a calendar wher you can see the status of the slot required (Pending, Accepted and Rejected).

 * **Profile page.**

-  - Users can view all the Profesional services packages bought with the total hours available, the hours requested and total hours requested.
+  - Users can view all the Professional services packages bought with the total hours available, the hours requested and total hours requested.

 * **Contact us.**